replit/desktop/README.md

 pnpm make
 ```

-You can then launch a packaged version of the app (needed to test certain features like auto-updating) by running the outputted binary locally (e.g. on an M1 Mac: `./out/Replit-darwin-arm64/Replit.app/Contents/MacOS/Replit`)
+You can then launch a packaged version of the app (needed to test certain features like auto-updating) by running the outputted binary locally (e.g. on an M1 Mac: `./out/Replit-darwin-arm64/Replit.app/Contents/MacOS/Replit`).

+To test your changes on other platforms, we recommend using a Virtual Machine host like [UTM](https://mac.getutm.app).

 ## Release